dxa4481/AttackingAndDefendingTheGCPMetadataAPI/README.md

 Because workloads in GKE all run on underlying VM's that have storage open, all workloads in GKE by default can hit the metadata API, and fetch these credentials.

-Note, nodes likely need storage enabled, so they can fetch from the GCR (Google Container Regeistry) which is powered by storage.
+Note, nodes likely need storage enabled, so they can fetch from the GCR (Google Container Registry) which is powered by storage.

 #### GKE Metadata Protections
 GCP offeres a wide range of offerings to protect against both the K8's and the GCP metadata API: